16-18 Courses, 16-18: A Levels

 Progress to university, further study or employment.

-The skills that you will learn in religious studies will be useful to you in any number of degrees/careers; Sociology, Philosophy, Politics, Teaching, Youth work or Civil Service to name a few.
+The skills that you will learn in religious studies will be useful to you in any number of degrees or careers, such as sociology, philosophy, politics, teaching, youth work or the Civil Service to name a few.

 Life At NCC